What is hospice?

 Related: Our blog series “Understanding Hospice” provides a solid knowledge-base of hospice that helps patients and their families make informed decisions.

 How does hospice care work?

 It is the patient’s right to choose which hospice program suits his or her needs.
 Following this initial decision, a family member typically serves as the primary caregiver and, when appropriate, helps make decisions for the terminally ill individual.
 Members of the hospice team make regular visits to assess the patient and provide additional care or other services as needed.
-Hospice staff is on-call 24 hours a day, seven days a week.
+Hospice staff is always available by telephone 24 hours a day, 7 days a week.

 Each team at Accredited Healthcare of America consists of:

 - Certified Nurse Aides

 - Trained volunteers